Oil dips on COVID-19 resurgence, fears of more supply

 Some European countries were reviving curfews and lockdowns to fight a surge in new coronavirus cases, with Britain imposing tougher COVID-19 restrictions in London on Friday.

-A panel of officials from OPEC+ producers, called the Joint Technical Committee, discussed their worst-case scenario during a virtual monthly meeting on Thursday.
+A panel of officials from OPEC+, called the Joint Technical Committee, discussed their worst-case scenario during a virtual monthly meeting on Thursday.
 That involved commercial inventories from major world consumers remaining higher than the five-year average in 2021, rather than falling below that mark.

 The group’s Joint Ministerial Monitoring Committee (JMMC), will consider the outlook when it meets on Monday.
 The JMMC can make a policy recommendation.